 Meet EPA Engineer Steve Clark

-Steve Clark is an environmental engineer in EPA’s National Homeland Security Research Center (NHSRC).
-His research focuses on water security, exploring ways to protect and decontaminate pipes and other water “infrastructure.”
+Steve Clark is an environmental engineer in EPA’s Center for Environmental Solutions and Emergency Response (CESER).
+His research focuses on water infrastructure resilience.
+Resilience refers to the ability to resist and recover from various man-made and natural hazards.
 His work experience began in the Water Program of the Maryland Environmental Health Administration.
 He then spent a few years as the chief of utilities for US Army at Fort Meade, MD before joining the EPA Office of Ground Water and Drinking Water to do technical analyses supporting the national drinking water standards.
-After September 11, 2001, he was reassigned to the Water Security Divison and then came to NHSRC in 2004.
+After September 11, 2001, he was reassigned to the Water Security Divison and then came to the former National Homeland Security Research Center (NHSRC) in 2004.

 How does your science matter?

 Most of us take for granted that water, electricity and other public utilities will be available as needed.
 As our infrastructure has aged failures like catastrophic pipe breaks occur more frequently.
 One current area of interest is cost-effectively detecting and repairing minor leaks before they become a problem.
 A currently planned project will examen the use of satellite radar to pinpoint these leaks and expedite repairs.